 When lying on their back, a person with hyperlordosis may have a noticeable c-shaped curve or large gap in their lower back area.
 People sometimes refer to this exaggerated posture as “swayback.”

 Hyperlordosis can result from spinal injuries or conditions such as obesity, osteoporosis, spondylolisthesis, and rickets.

 Treatment options depend on the person’s age and the severity of the curvature and symptoms.

-A doctor may recommend that children with hyperlordosis wear a back brace while they are still growing.
+A doctor may recommend that children with hyperlordosis wear a back brace while growing.
 For adults, a doctor may recommend conservative treatments, such as OTC pain relievers, physical therapy, and weight management.

 In rare instances, a doctor may recommend corrective surgery.

 Sciatica is irritation of the sciatic nerve.
 The sciatic nerve runs from the lower back down to the knee.
 Compression of the sciatic nerve in the lower back is a common cause of sciatica and often results in back pain.
 This can occur due to a disc slipping or inflammation in the surrounding tissue.